en

 Despite Kim Kardashian’s cultural appropriation scandal caused by her underwear line brand, Kimono is still an important aspect of Japanese Culture and part of the Japanese identity.

-But, who has not dreamed of being able to wear a Kimono in Japan?
+But, who hasn’t dreamed of wearing a Kimono in Japan?

-There are many ways to experience traditional Japanese culture, and we are sure that many of those who have dreamed or are dreaming of traveling to Japan are thinking about having this special experience.
+There are many ways to experience traditional Japanese culture, and we are sure that many of those who have dreamt or are currently dreaming of traveling to Japan are contemplating the idea of having this special experience.

 Kimono History